 The lab is particularly interested in recruiting individuals who have one of the following research, teaching, or practice/service interests (Please note that the exact recruitment focus may vary year by year due to existing support for each topic area within the lab at that time).

-Neglected topics in the Psychology of Men and Masculinity, such as the benefits of traditional masculinity, intimate partner abuse or violence against men, and investigating access barriers for men seeking counselling/psychotherapy.
+○ Neglected topics in the Psychology of Men and Masculinity, such as the benefits of traditional masculinity, intimate partner abuse or violence against men, bi-directional intimate partner abuse or violence, and investigating access barriers for men seeking counselling/psychotherapy.

-Counselling/psychotherapy with Punjabis, Sikhs, or other individuals of Indian heritage.
+○ Counselling/psychotherapy with Punjabis, Sikhs, or other individuals of Indian heritage, such as culturally-adapted counselling and psychotherapy with Punjabi Sikhs.

 ○ Heterodox issues in counselling psychology that challenge dominant narratives and sacred ideas in counselling psychology, such as political/ideological bias, trigger warnings, and investigating the experiences of highly religious or conservative counselling psychology students or faculty.
 Research using Aversive Racism/Prejudice theory to examine counsellors, psychologists, professors, and students, particularly those who are highly liberal or who most believe themselves to be non-discriminatory.